protectai/llm-guard/docs/usage/api.md

 ### Out-of-memory error

 If you get an out-of-memory error, you can change `config.yml` file to use less scanners.
+Alternatively, you can enable `low_cpu_mem_usage` in scanners that rely on HuggingFace models.

 ## Schema